swa1245/CafeManagement/README.md

 # Restaurant Menu System with Flask Backend

 A simple restaurant menu system built using HTML, CSS, JavaScript (frontend), and Flask (backend).
 This system allows customers to view the menu, place orders, modify the order (add/remove items), and confirm their orders.
-It uses Flask as a backend server to handle menu data and orders, with a JSON-based data source.
+It uses Flask as a backend server to handle menu data and orders.

 ## Features